zogzog/cubicweb/doc/book/en/devrepo/testing.rst

 The web publisher handles the transaction:

 * commit / rollback is done automatically

-* you should not commit / rollback explicitly
+* you should not commit / rollback explicitly, except if you really need it

-Because a session lives for a long time, and database connections are a limited resource, we can't bind a session to its own database connection for all its lifetime.
-The repository handles a pool of connections (4 by default), and it's responsible to attribute them as needed.

 Let's detail the process:

-1. an incoming RQL query comes from a client to the repository
+1. an incoming RQL query comes from a client to the web stack

-2. the repository attributes a database connection to the session
+2. the web stack opens an authenticated database connection for the request, which is associated to a user session

-3. the repository's querier executes the query
+3. the query is executed (through the repository connection)

 4. this query may trigger hooks.
-Hooks and operation may execute some rql queries through `_cw.execute`.
-Those queries go directly to the querier, hence don't touch the database connection, they use the one attributed in 2.
+Hooks and operation may execute some rql queries through `cnx.execute`.

 5. the repository gets the result of the query in 1.
 If it was a RQL read query, the database connection is released.
 If it was a write query, the connection